Alaricdragon/Starlords_Temp/README.md

       * "setHeldDate": boolean. sets if you have held a data this feast.
       * "setProfessedAdmiration": boolean. sets if you have held professed admiration this feast.
       * "setCourted" : boolean. sets whether you are courting this lord. setting this to true lets you do romance =)
-      * "setInPlayerFleet": boolean. sets wether or not this lord is in the player fleet, or in their own fleet.
+      * "setInPlayerFleet": boolean. sets whether this lord is in the player fleet, or in their own fleet.
+      * "setPledgedFor_CurrentProposal": boolean. sets whether the lord you are talking to has pledged support for the current proposal or not.
+      * "setPledgedAgainst_CurrentProposal": boolean. sets whether the lord you are talking to has pledged opposition for the current proposal or not.
+      * "setPledgedFor_PlayerProposal": boolean. sets whether the lord you are talking to has pledged support for the player proposal or not.
+      * "setPledgedAgainst_PlayerProposal": boolean. sets whether the lord you are talking to has pledged support for the player proposal or not.
+      * "setSwayed": boolean. sets whether the lord you are talking to has been swayed or not. if so, they cannot be swayed until the next proposal.
     * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "tooltip_" line.
       * "RED"
       * "GREEN"